1 Day Moment in Monaco

 A magnet for the rich and famous, celebrities, royalty, and aristocrats from around the globe have graced the halls of this playground for the adventurous elite.

 To just step inside the casino, you don’t actually have to pay.
 However, if you want to risk it all playing French roulette or Punto Banco, then you’ll have to dish out a few euros to enter the game rooms.
-The casino is open daily from 10:00 AM to 1:00 PM, with access to the game rooms beginning at 2:00 PM.
-If you’re just visiting for the day, it’s important that your outfit adheres to the casino dress code: shorts, T-shirts, short-sleeve shirts, and sweatshirts are not allowed, let alone flip-flops.
+Daily access to the casino begins from 10:00 AM to 12:15 PM, with the game rooms opening at 2:00 PM.
+If you’re just visiting for the day, it’s important that your outfit adheres to the casino dress code: shorts, tees, short-sleeve shirts, and sweatshirts are not allowed, let alone flip-flops.

 Pro Tip: